-Unlike the other chapters, the Introduction needs to be completed before you can actually use Classcraft.
+The Introduction needs to be completed before you can actually use Classcraft.
 As long as you haven’t completed your Introduction, you won’t be able to give Experience Points to your students.

-Unlike other chapters, the Introduction has no story elements — we’re making sure it’s as short and streamlined as possible.
+The Introduction has no story elements — we’re making sure it’s as short and streamlined as possible.
 Here’s what you’ll have access to:

 - Tutorial: Experience Points, levels, and powers